KimSchlup/tripster-server/README.md

    - Handles discovery, management, and interaction with Points of Interest (POIs)
    - Supports adding, editing, and sharing POIs along road trip routes

+## Roadmap

+For developers looking to contribute to MapMates, here are some exciting features to consider:

+1. **Real-time Collaborative Route Editing**
+   - Enhance the existing route editing functionality with real-time collaborative features
+   - Implement WebSocket-based live updates for route modifications
+   - Add conflict resolution mechanisms for simultaneous edits by multiple users

+2. **Comprehensive Trip Analytics and Insights**
+   - Develop a robust analytics module to provide users with insights about their trips
+   - Create visualizations of travel statistics, route efficiency, and group travel dynamics
+   - Implement features to track and compare different route options

 ## Launch & Deployment

 ### Prerequisites